Hdrc building blocks new resized

 Pillar 4: Evaluation will help us understand how the Coventry HDRC is working in practice and how we can improve to achieve our goals.

-Pillar 5: Impact & Implementation enables us to link university expertise and researchers with teams and services across the council to identify and use good evidence-based practice from research, give advice on evaluation and research, develop new research projects, and access funding.
+Pillar 5: Impact and Implementation enables us to link university expertise and researchers with teams and services across the council to identify and use good evidence-based practice from research, give advice on evaluation and research, develop new research projects, and access funding.

 The timeline for the project